fooof-tools/fooof/CONTRIBUTING.md

 Thank you for your interest in contributing to `fooof`!

 We welcome all contributions to the project that extend or improve code and/or documentation!

 This page includes information for how to get involved and contribute to the project, and guidelines for how to do so.

-Note that this project adheres to a
+This project adheres to a
 [code of conduct](https://github.com/fooof-tools/fooof/blob/master/CODE_OF_CONDUCT.md)
 that you are expected to uphold when participating in this project.